 It was late one Tuesday afternoon when my office phone rang.
 I braced myself for another annoying cold call.
 It would be the fifth or sixth of the day—I’d lost track.
 As the Managing Partner of our firm, I’m on the receiving end of a steady stream of calls from people who want to “partner” with us.
 And by “partner,” they mean writing them a check for whatever they are selling.

 “You don’t know me,” the caller started out.
 Surprisingly honest for a sales call, I thought.
 Most unsolicited callers try to fake familiarity by using my first name and pretending we are long-lost buddies, eager to catch up.

 “I think we may need your help,” he continued.

 The caller introduced himself as the Chief Executive Officer of a mid-sized consulting firm, squarely within our target client profile.
-“I’m not familiar with your firm,” he explained, “But by the time a fourth person left a copy of your research study on my desk, I figured we needed to talk.”
+“I’m not familiar with your firm,” he explained, “But by the time a fourth person sent a copy of your research study to my inbox, I figured we needed to talk.”

 At that point, I realized I was likely talking to our next new client.

 And talk we did.
 He explained their current dilemma and how our study had spoken so directly to their business challenge and how it could be solved.
 Now he wanted to understand how we might apply that insight to their firm.
 How long would it take?
 What would it cost?
 What would they have to do to support our efforts?

 That’s what marketing to C-suite executives looks like today.

 How C-suite Buyers Have Changed